 Debbie Van Thuyne, Infant Lead Teacher, 2014

 Infant Nursery Supervisor

-- BS Elementary Education with an Endorsement in Early Childhood Education
+Associate in Early Childhood Education

 Cindy Tempero, Toddler Teacher, 2014

 BA Early Childhood Education and Special Education

 Director and INS Qualified

 Cindy was born and raised in Oklahoma, and moved to Colorado with her family when she was 12.
 Cindy is married with a grown son and one grandson.
 When her son was 2 1/2, she placed him in childcare and found it difficult to leave him.
 She applied for a position at his childcare center working with toddlers and realized she loved working with children in that age group.

 Mary Beth Boyer, Preschool Teacher, 1983

 MA: Special Education with additional endorsement in Early Childhood Special Education

-About Mary Beth Boyer:
+Email Mary Beth